findkit/findkit/packages/docs/docs/crawler/meta-tag.md

 ### `customFields: object` {#customFields}

-Add custom fields to the indexed document.
+Add custom fields to the indexed document which will be returned within the search results.
+See [Custom Fields in Slot Overrides](/ui/slot-overrides/custom-fields/).

 Following types are available:

 - `keyword`: Plain string
 - `number`: A number